oyvsyo/moed_task1/README.md

 ```

 >Notice!
-The config must have `.txt` exestention
+The config file must have `.txt` exestention

 ## Using GUI
 The main logic based on config file syntax.

 To set parameters with GUI you need to know some rules:
 1. All entries are required.
 2. Enter the vaule of "key":"value" pairs from config file.
 3. If key value is list - write parameters in list format (like [a, b, c]), peaks:

 >Notice!
 GUI does not support comments.